 Parenting Schedules: How to Pick a Routine for Your Family

-For co-parents, deciding on a parenting schedule is one of the most significant measures to take soon after a divorce or separation.
-More than just overnights, parents must consider many aspects of their children' schedules like school events, medical appointments, meal times, extracurriculars, holidays, bedtimes, and more.
+For many families, creating a parenting time schedule is crucial when making the shift to co-parenting.
+More than just deciding who spends which nights with the children, parents must consider many aspects of their children's schedules like school events, medical appointments, meal times, extracurriculars, holidays, bedtimes, and much more.

-A one-size-fits-all parenting schedule does not exist, but there are a few routines commonly used by parents that cater to many different family situations.
-If you and your co-parent are working out parenting time and scheduling logistics, one of these routines could be a good pattern for your family to follow.
+A one-size-fits-all parenting schedule does not exist, but there are a few rotations commonly used by parents that cater to many different family situations.
+In fact, we've built these common rotations as templates in our parenting schedule builder, making it easy for you to get your family's routine onto a secure, shared calendar.

 The benefit to a routine with frequent parenting time exchanges is that parents and children get to spend time together more frequently.
 Yet it can be difficult for parents who don't live very close to transport their children between homes.
-Moreover, children who have difficulty making frequent transitions may have a hard time with this routine.
+Children who have difficulty making frequent transitions may also have a hard time with this routine.

 2-2-5-5 and 3-3-4-4 routines are 50/50 schedules that also call for more frequent transitions.
 But unlike the 2-2-3 routine, these schedules allow parents and children to spend regular days together throughout the week.